PINTO0309/onnx2tf/README.md

     The absolute tolerance parameter.
     Default: 1e-4

+  -tdnp TEST_DATA_NHWC_PATH, --test_data_nhwc_path TEST_DATA_NHWC_PATH
+    Path to a numpy file (.npy) containing custom test data in NHWC format.
+    This is used for test inference and validation when check_onnx_tf_outputs options are enabled.
+    If not specified, the tool will attempt to download sample data from the internet when the input is a 4D RGB image tensor.
+    The numpy array should have shape [batch_size, height, width, 3] with values normalized to the range [0, 1].
+    This option is useful for offline environments or when you want to use specific test data for validation.
+    Unlike -cind, this option is not used for INT8 calibration and does not accept mean/std.

   -agj, --auto_generate_json
     Automatically generates a parameter replacement JSON file that achieves minimal error when converting the model.
 This option explores various parameter combinations to find